romadox/SynthCorona/readme.md

 Synth-Corona is a code language for creating chiptunes from scratch in your favorite mono-space text editor.
 It features a highly modular design, allowing a wide range of control over sounds, pitch, panning, sequences, and song structure.
+The name is a reference to Smith-Corona typewriters.

 The renderer script parses Synth-Corona code into a WAV audio file.